Skip to content

 Citations

 A citation is a metric and is on by default (as are Latency, Prompt Tokens, and Response Tokens).
-Citations provide a list of the top reference document chunks, based on relevance to the prompt, retrieved from VDB.
-Be aware that the embedding model used to create the VDB in the first place can affect the quality of the citations retrieved.
+Citations provide a list of the top reference document chunks, based on relevance to the prompt, retrieved from the vector database.
+Be aware that the embedding model used to create the vector database in the first place can affect the quality of the citations retrieved.

 Note